usaid-cs/yesterday-i-learned/investing.md

 ETFs can be traded even when the assets' exchanges are closed.
 Try not to trade on a holiday where the underlying assets are traded.
 Don't trade an American ETF on the fourth of July, for example.

 [Leveraged ETFs](https://www.investopedia.com/terms/l/leveraged-etf.asp), which uses derivatives and debt to achieve a multiple gain, [are known for their natural decay.
 On the long term, holding a position in an N-times leveraged ETF is generally worse than holding an N-times leveraged position in the underlying asset.](https://seekingalpha.com/article/1864191-what-you-need-to-know-about-the-decay-of-leveraged-etfs) As /u/MasterCookSwag tried to put it simply: "You have $100 invested in dogshit and another $100 in 3x dogshit.
 Dogshit goes from $100 to $90 back to $100.
 Thats a loss of 10% then a subsequent gain of 11.11% for a net 0% move.
 3x dogshit does, you guessed it, 3x that which means it loses 30% and subsequently gains 33.33%.
 That's a drop from $100 to $70 then back up to $93.
 You just lost 7% because of leverage.
 Voila.
-You lost money because of resetting leverage."
+[You lost money because of resetting leverage.](https://study.com/academy/lesson/what-is-a-leveraged-etf-decay-risk-volatility.html)"

 ## Property

 Properties (e.g. houses that you don't live in) usually beat inflation in the long term.
 However, properties are vulnerable to pricing bubbles.

+* Pro: A mortgage is forced savings.
+The money isn't going to anyone else.
+* Con: Property taxes and maintenance costs.
+* Pro: Rents always go up.
+Mortgages typically don't.
+* Con: You can't exit a challenging situation like home repairs.
+* Pro: No one can kick you out but yourself (or the bank).
+* Con: But you cannot move easily.

+In other words, you pay for freedom.
+You can *stop paying when you settle down*.

 ### Who